The lush rainforests and the extraordinary biodiversity of the Earth’s tropical regions makes them ideal for discovering a wide range of mushrooms.

 Scientific name: Lactarius indigo

 This eye-catching indigo-colored mushroom looks like a blue portobello mushroom and is a highly sought after edible mushroom that can be found in the forest in the tropics as well as northern regions.

 Marasmius tageticolor is a species of agaric fungus with fruiting bodies that have striped red and white caps.
 It is found in Mexico, Central America, and South America, where it commonly grows on twigs.

-Last but not least, what about a mushrooms that glows in the dark?
-Panellus stipticus is one of the brightest-glowing mushrooms in the forest.
-These flat fungi take hold of branches and showcase their dazzling bioluminescence as soon as the sun sets.
+Last but not least, how about a tropical mushroom that glows in the dark?
+Commonly known as the bitter oyster, the astringent panus, or the luminescent panellus.
+It takes hold of branches and showcases a dazzling bioluminescence as soon as the sun sets.